 CORONAVIRUS COVID-19 UPDATE

-Following ongoing Government instruction, please be advised that, whilst our offices are closed to the public until further notice, we are now operational for all business from our premises.
+Following ongoing Government instruction, please be advised that, whilst our offices are closed to the public until further notice, we are now operational for all business from our premises and offer a visit by appointment arrangement for all clients.
 Due to social distancing measures, until further notice our live auction events will now be held online.

 We continue to monitor both Government and health advice and will provide updates online accordingly.